AdobeDocs/experience-manager-core-components.en/help/email/components/text.md

 ## The Email Text Component and the Rich Text Editor {#the-text-component-and-the-rich-text-editor}

 The Email Text Component leverages the AEM Rich Text Editor (RTE).
 The RTE provides content authors with a wide range of functionality for editing their text content.
-The RTE is very flexible in its configuration and offers a number of options.
+The RTE is flexible in its configuration and offers a number of options.
 Further details about how the RTE can be configured can be found in the articles [Configure the Rich Text Editor](https://experienceleague.adobe.com/docs/experience-manager-cloud-service/implementing/configuring-and-extending/rich-text-editor.html) and [Configure the Rich Text Editor plug-ins](https://experienceleague.adobe.com/docs/experience-manager-cloud-service/implementing/configuring-and-extending/configure-rich-text-editor-plug-ins.html).

 The remainder of this document demonstrates the standard configuration of the Email Text Component with the out-of-the-box RTE configuration.